Maritsa motorway: History

 In October 2010, a 31 km section of the Maritsa motorway between the towns of Harmanli and Lyubimets officially opened to traffic.
 The new interchange at Kapitan Petvo Voyvoda neighbourhood of Svilengrad, providing direct connection with the border crossing to Greece, also opened in October 2010.
 During construction, 6000-year-old Neolithic remains were found near Haskovo.
 The bypass of Kapitan Andreevo village in the border area entered service in August 2014.
-The construction of Haskovo-Harmanli section began in July 2011 and was completed on 28 May 2015.
-A 8.6 km long second carriageway near Svilengrad was inaugurated on 7 June 2015, while the other carriageway had been built during the 1980s.
+The construction of the Haskovo-Harmanli section began in July 2011 and was completed on 28 May 2015.
+An 8.6 km long second carriageway near Svilengrad was inaugurated on 7 June 2015, while the other carriageway had been built during the 1980s.
 The last remaining section, between Chirpan and Haskovo, entered service on 29 October 2015.

-The construction of the Chirpan-Haskovo and the Haskovo-Harmanli sections of the motorway were co-funded by EU funds allocated for Bulgaria, while a small section at the Turkish border was co-funded with a loan from the IBRD.
+The construction of the Chirpan-Haskovo and the Haskovo-Harmanli sections of the motorway was co-funded by EU funds allocated for Bulgaria, while a small section at the Turkish border was co-funded with a loan from the IBRD.
 Its route runs parallel to the existing major road 8, which is mainly two-lane and carried much of the road freight to and from Turkey and the Middle East.
 The completion of the Maritsa motorway attempts to reduce this congestion.